I had a good day at the second-hand store last week!

 - Dry the sweaters in the dryer on the highest heat setting.
 Put the sneakers or tennis balls in the dryer too.
 This will tighten the fibers even more.

-- You can repeat this process a few more times if you are not quite satisfied with the texture.
-(Once usually does it for most sweaters).
+- If you are not quite satisfied with the texture, you can repeat this process a few more times.
+(Once usually does it for most sweaters.)

 - The beauty of using felted wool is that it will not fray when cut.